Kreyu/data-table-bundle/docs/reference/columns/types/date-time.md

 ---
 label: DateTime
 order: e
+tags:
+  - columns
 ---

 # DateTime column type

-The `DateTimeColumnType` represents a column with value displayed as a date (and with time by default).
+The `DateTimeColumnType` represents a column with value displayed as a date and time.

 +-------------+---------------------------------------------------------------------+
 | Parent type | [ColumnType](column)